 In conclusion, research suggests skipping the fish oil entirely and choosing either virgin fish liver oil or krill oil.

-The best way to go is to have both in your pantry if the food budget allows.
+The best way to go is to have both in your pantry, food budget permitting.

 If you can only afford one, choose virgin cod liver oil as it contains both Vitamins A/D and omega-3 fats (albeit not in the more potent state).